MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODBC.md

 ### Connection string attributes

-If a DSN is specified in the ODBC connection string, attributes after the DSN specification will not be included.
-If you wish to use additional attributes, update them in the DSN itself, as opposed to in the connection string.
+If a DSN is specified in the ODBC connection string, attributes after the DSN specification won't be included.
+If you want to use additional attributes, update them in the DSN itself, as opposed to in the connection string.